Comcast Launches New 24/7 Workplace Surveillance Service

 Personally I like the German approach better.
 No logging.
 None.
 We have swipe cards to enter the building for security reasons, when it was found that the timestamps of those cards were logged there was a huge stink about it even though as best anyone could tell no one actually ever accessed the logs.
 Employers are simply not allowed to monitor employees.

-Now that can go too far as well since that inhibits our ability to improve processes and makes incident investigation very difficult, but it's a shitload b
+Now that can go too far as well since that inhibits our ability to improve processes and makes incident investigation very difficult, but it's a shitload better than what is being proposed here.

 minimum wage jobs (Score:2)